kinguser981/TWRP-Recovery-Flags/README.md

 # auto copy files placed in device/$VENDOR/$DEVICENAME/recovery/root inside recovery ramdisk (e.g. init.recivery*.rc which get removed from recoveryramdisk by default). example:
 TARGET_RECOVERY_DEVICE_DIRS += device/samsung/espresso-common

+# Use a prebuilt kernel rather than building from source
 # path to a prebuild kernel (can be used if you are unable to compile a kernel yourself, e.g. if no kernel source available)
 TARGET_PREBUILT_KERNEL := $(LOCAL_PATH)/prebuilt/zImage